sbtourist/nimrod/README.md

 This will start the Nimrod server and log processing.

-Logs can be pre-registered at startup by providing a *nimrod.properties* file in the same directory you start Nimrod, and containing the *nimrod.logs* property with a comma-separated list of log paths with related intervals, as follows:
+Logs can be pre-registered at startup by configuring a *nimrod.properties* file placed in the same directory you start Nimrod, which must contain the *nimrod.logs* property with a comma-separated list of log paths with related intervals (in milliseconds), as follows:

     nimrod.logs = log1:interval1,log2:interval2, ...